IUI Emotional Support

 Allowing Yourself to Grieve

-Deciding when to stop IUI is both a medical and emotional decision.
-I help you process the feelings around ending this chapter and considering what comes next.
+Determining when to stop IUI is both an emotional and a medical decision.
+In therapy, we explore the feelings that arise around ending this chapter, making room for grief, clarity, and the possibilities that come next.

 Who Benefits from IUI Emotional Support